vitaliihonta/zio-temporal/docs/src/main/mdoc/workflows/queries.md

 Important notes:

+- **Reminder: you must always** wrap the query method invocation into `ZWorkflowStub.query` method.
+  - `paymentWorkflow.getPaymentState()` invocation would be re-written into an untyped Temporal's query invocation
-- Due to Java SDK implementation, it's not allowed to just invoke the query method directly: this will throw an exception
+  - A direct method invocation will throw an exception
 - Reminder: querying workflow state = calling a remote server
-- Those, you should wrap the query method invocation into a `ZWorkflowStub.query` block